ravi-rajyaguru15/Project-01-dockerized-multi-service-application/README.md

 1. Provision an EC2 instance (Example: Ubuntu Server 24.04 LTS, t2.medium, 25 GB gp storage), with a key-pair login and appropriate security group.
 2. Login to the EC2 instance via SSH using generated key.
 3. Install Docker and Docker Compose.
 4. Copy the project files to the EC2 instance via git clone, and navigate into the project folder.
-5. Create the `.env` file with the necessary credentials.
-6. Run:
+5. Run:
     ```bash
     docker compose up --build -d
     ```
-7. Verify running containers:
+6. Verify running containers:
     ```bash
     docker ps
     ```
-8. Access the application using the EC2 Public IP:
+7. Access the application using the EC2 Public IP:
     ```bash
     http://<EC2-public-IP>:80
     ```
-9. After verification of web app, stop and clean the docker compose services:
+8. After verification of web app, stop and clean the docker compose services:
     ```bash
     docker-compose down -v --rmi all
     ```
-10. Terminate the EC2 instance if not needed to avoid incurring unnecessary AWS costs.
+9. Terminate the EC2 instance if not needed to avoid incurring unnecessary AWS costs.

 ## Key Features
 - Multi-container orchestration with Docker Compose